-Company prepares for growth with flexible FP&A Processing
+Company prepares for growth with flexible FP&A processing

 These are exciting times for the biopharmaceutical industry.
 Companies are in a race to develop ground-breaking therapies and get to market first.
 And while it is imperative to have the best and brightest conducting research and managing clinical trials, firms also must have the strategic financial processes and tools in place to successfully evolve from research and development-focused organizations to commercially thriving companies.

-As the company continues to grow and develop innovative therapies, Williams is helping to ensure success at La Jolla by establishing strategic FP&A processes supported with purpose-built software for automating every step in a collaborative FP&A process—planning, monitoring, reporting, and analysis.
-The immediate results of this effort are providing critical insights that leaders across the company need to clearly understand how—and why—the business is evolving.
+It's a challenge that Bryan Williams, associate director, strategic planning and analysis at La Jolla Pharmaceutical Company, understands well.
+In the last two years, La Jolla has grown substantially.
+As the company continues to grow and develop innovative therapies, Williams is helping to ensure success at La Jolla by establishing strategic FP&A processes supported with the Adaptive Insights Business Planning Cloud to automate every step in a collaborative FP&A process—planning, monitoring, reporting, and analysis.
+The immediate results of this effort provide critical insights that leaders across the company need to clearly understand how—and why—the business is evolving.

 Williams has an extensive background working in large companies where he not only managed planning but also did financial modeling, risk analysis, and strategy.
 It didn't take long for him to realize that with La Jolla morphing into a larger, more complex organization, finance needed a more automated, intuitive set of software solutions to not only plan but successfully manage the business.

 "I've used a myriad of FP&A applications in my other positions, and I knew we needed a flexible, more robust solution to take us out of living in Excel for our planning and analysis," he said.
-"With Adaptive Insights, I saw the product suite functionality, and I knew it would work for us."
+"With Adaptive Insights, I saw the product functionality and I knew it would work for us."

-For reporting automation, using OfficeConnect with Adaptive Planning has earned high marks by greatly streamlining quarterly board reporting.
+For reporting automation, using OfficeConnect has earned high marks by greatly streamlining quarterly board reporting.
 It used to take the finance team days to build the board reporting pack with all related financials, personnel plans, and the 24-month forecast.
 Now, all board package templates are automatically refreshed with the latest data whenever needed.
 OfficeConnect also automates monthly variance analysis reporting.